itscaleb/itscaleb.github.io/_posts/2013-10-17-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Jekyll!"
 date:   2013-10-17 10:52:56
 description: My first blog post.
-A quick introduction (and thanks to lance for intruducing me to jekyll!).
+A quick introduction (and thanks to Lance for intruducing me to jekyll!).
 tags: hello world jekyll
 ---

 I've been meaning to start blogging for a little while now but never got around to it because of the hassle involved in setting everything up.

-Recently my co-worker Lance told me that github pages is powered by jekyll which makes it very simple to set up a blog.
+Recently my co-worker Lance told me that github pages are powered by jekyll which makes it very simple to set up a blog.
 So I'm trying it out.

 Now to introduce myself: My name is Caleb and I'm a software developer in Seattle, WA.